Where to Stay in Tampa: Best Areas & Hotels, 2019

 Try Le Meridien Tampa in a fantastic downtown locale for historic boutique luxury, inside a building that was once a federal courthouse and now is listed on the National Register of Historic Places.
 Inside, the property features 130 rooms and suites decorated in elegant, modern style with flat-screen TVs, leather chairs, crisp white linen, and big windows.
 There's also an outdoor pool, fitness room, and stylish French bistro.

-The contemporary Epicurean Hotel is in historic Hyde Park North and within walking distance of numerous restaurants.
+The contemporary Epicurean Hotel, Autograph Collection is in historic Hyde Park North and within walking distance of numerous restaurants.
 It features chic rooms, great staff, a lovely pool area, spa, and an excellent house restaurant.
 Head to the rooftop area for a view of downtown Tampa and the bay - it's particularly alluring at sunset.

 Just two blocks from the Tampa Convention Center and a 10-minute stroll from downtown, The Westin Tampa Waterside is right on the water and a solid luxury choice, especially for business travelers.
 Located on Harbor Island, this mid-rise hotel with a marina features lush landscaping and a mix of rooms and suites with city or bay views, comfy pillow-top mattresses, and ergonomic chairs.
 The suites add space with separate living areas and pull-out sofas.
 There is an on-site restaurant with harbor views, a heated outdoor pool, and an exercise room.